-Command Sub-Command Parameter Description

-FILE_IO (DISK_IO) RUNFILE File;Prop The RUNFILE command will open the file named File for printing.
+Command Sub-Command Parameter Description FILE_IO (DISK_IO) DRIVE Letter This command is parsed for backwards compatibility.
+However, since the flash file system is a single device, the drive letter will be ignored.
+PROPS File;Prop The PROPS command will set the file properties of a given file.
+The file properties are a four letter, case sensitive file descriptor.
+The properties field can be used to ensure that a file is used for its intended purpose.
+Once properties have been associated with a file, they cannot be changed.
+DEL Filename The DEL command will mark a file as deleted.
+The space the file occupied will be freed the next time the printer is powered up.
+RUNFILE File;Prop The RUNFILE command will open the file named File for printing.
 After the PTX_END command is processed, the contents of File will get printed before any more data is read from the host.
 If the Prop field is present, RUNFILE will verify that Prop matches the saved file properties.
 Any mismatch will cause the command to be ignored.

-MAXSIZE Kb For backwards compatibility.

-MINSIZE Kb For backwards compatibility.

-PROPS File;Prop The PROPS command will set the file properties of a given file.
-The file properties are a four letter, case sensitive file descriptor.
-The properties field can be used to ensure that a file is used for its intended purpose.
-Once properties have been associated with a file, they can not be changed.

 UPLOAD File;Port Reads the file named File out of the flash file system and sends it to a host computer via the Port I/O port.
 Port is either 1284 (for reverse nibble or byte mode transfer using the parallel port), or SERIAL.
 NOTE: if the Ethernet option is installed, 1284 is used to upload across the network.
+MAXSIZE Kb For backwards compatibility.
+MINSIZE Kb For backwards compatibility.
+OPTIMIZE (none) Causes the printer to optimize the Flash File System.
+The printer automatically reboots during this process.
 PTX_END (none) (none) Exits the PTX_SETUP.